-35 Years Ago: Ozzy Osbourne Releases His Second Solo Album, ‘Diary of a Madman’
+Revisiting Ozzy Osbourne’s Controversial Second Solo LP, ‘Diary of a Madman’

-Together, this dynamic duo was rewriting the rules of commercial heavy metal at the dawn of the '80s, and the future looked so bright, it helped obfuscate the strange events surrounding the creation of his sophomore album – beginning with the question of who exactly played on the record?
+Together, this dynamic duo was rewriting the rules of commercial heavy metal at the dawn of the '80s, and the future looked so bright, it helped obfuscate the strange events surrounding the creation of his sophomore album – beginning with the question of who exactly played on it.

-The quartet credited on Diary of a Madman's sleeve listed bassist Rudy Sarzo and drummer Tommy Aldridge as Osbourne's and Rhoads' musical partners, but the songs on Diary of a Madman had, in fact, been recorded (and, depending on whom you believe, partly written) by departed bassist Bob Daisley and drummer Lee Kerslake, back in January and February of 1981.
+The quartet credited on Diary of a Madman's sleeve listed bassist Rudy Sarzo and drummer Tommy Aldridge as Osbourne's and Rhoads' musical partners.
+But the songs on Diary of a Madman had, in fact, been recorded – and, depending on whom you believe, partly written – by departed bassist Bob Daisley and drummer Lee Kerslake, back in January and February of 1981.

 Not even this kind of lingering uncertainty can explain why Osbourne, Rhoads, Daisley and Kerslake were ordered to get to work on their second album only three months after their first's release in Europe, and even before Blizzard had been given a U.S. street date.
 But get to work they did, once again at Ridge Farm studios with producer Max Norman, where the well-oiled quartet "just clicked," as Kerslake told author Garry Sharpe-Young in his unofficial biography of the Osbourne band.
 "With Diary of a Madman ... we matched and progressed from what we had done before and took it to a whole new level," he recalled.
 "Those songs just flowed."